Gareth PierceChief Executive

 Following a background in Statistics in the housing, education and health sectors, Gareth joined Ysgol Gyfun Cwm Rhymni as Head of Mathematics in 1987.
 Gareth was subsequently appointed Senior Lecturer at the University of Glamorgan Business School, Head of Education Policy for the Welsh Local Government Association and then Director of Operations & Resources at Trinity College, Carmarthen.

-Gareth is a board member of the Joint Council for Qualifications (JCQ), has represented JCQ on the Higher Education Partnership for Admissions and has been a member of the Welsh Assembly Government's 14-19 Extended Network.
-He is an Associate Lecturer in Statistics with the Open University and has fulfilled governance roles in primary, secondary and higher education sectors.
+Gareth is a board member and current chair of the Joint Council for Qualifications (JCQ), has represented JCQ on the Higher Education Partnership for Admissions and has been a member of the Welsh Assembly Government's 14-19 Extended Network.
+He was, for many years, an Associate Lecturer in Statistics with the Open University and has fulfilled governance roles in primary, secondary and higher education sectors.

 Elaine CarlileDirector of Assessment Delivery